learn-co-curriculum/dsc-gradient-descent-lab/README.md

 ## Using Gradient Descent to Minimize OLS

-In order to practice gradient descent, you'll investigate a simple regression case in which you're looking to minimize the Residual Sum of Squares (RSS) between the predictions and the actual values.
-Remember that this is referred to Ordinary Least Squares (OLS) regression.
+To practice gradient descent, you'll investigate a simple regression case in which you're looking to minimize the Residual Sum of Squares (RSS) between the predictions and the actual values.
+Remember that this is referred to as Ordinary Least Squares (OLS) regression.
 Below, is a mock dataset that to work with.
 Preview the dataset.
 Then, you'll compare two simplistic models.
 From there, you'll use gradient descent to improve upon these  initial models.

 ## Loading the Dataset